kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

 - **Searching in a BST**
     - The sorted property allows for efficient searching, achieving the same benefits as a sorted array.
-    - In an unsorted structure, finding a target requires looking at every individual element, resulting in $O(n)$ time complexity.
+    - In an unsorted structure, finding a target requires looking at every individual element, resulting in `O(n)` time complexity.
-    - With a BST, searching can be done in $\log n$ time because the sorted property allows the algorithm to follow the same logic as a binary search.
+    - With a BST, searching can be done in `LOG n` time because the sorted property allows the algorithm to follow the same logic as a binary search.
     - **Step-by-Step Search Example (Target: 5)**
         - 1. Start at the root node (e.g., value 2).
         - 2. Compare the target (5) to the root (2).